nats-io/nats.ws/README.md

 ### Headers

 NATS headers are similar to HTTP headers.
 Headers are enabled automatically if the server supports them.
-Note that if you publish a message using headers but the server doesn't support them, an Error is thrown.
+Note that if you publish a message using headers, and the server doesn't support them, an Error is thrown.
 Also note that even if you are publishing a message with a header, it is possible for the recipient to not support them.